cogini/mix_systemd/README.md

 ## Usage

-This library works similarly to [Distillery](https://hexdocs.pm/distillery/home.html).
-The `init` task copies template files into your project, then the `generate` task uses them to create the output files.
+The `systemd.init` task copies template files from `mix_systemd` into your project, then the `systemd.generate` task uses them to create output files.

 First, initialize templates under the `rel/templates/systemd` directory: